Research and Reference

 Can books be checked out from the library?

-Researchers can borrow reels of microfilm from public and institutional libraries.
-For more information, please see the Interlibrary Loans page.
+No, material from NSHS collections must remain in the Research Room.
+Researchers can borrow reels of microfilm through public and institutional libraries.
+See the Interlibrary Loans page for more information.

-Is there a historian on staff at History Nebraska to help me with my research?
+Is there a historian on staff at NSHS to help me with my research?

-History Nebraska does not employ a professional historian.
-Our reference staff can assist you with your research questions and requests.
+No, NSHS a does not employ a professional historian.
+Our reference staff are on hand to assist you with your research questions and requests.

 Genealogy/Reference Questions

 Yes, but it depends on the county.
-History Nebraska holds court records for many counties, but not all.
-Please check the county government records inventory to see if we have your county’s records.
-If we do not, the records are still located in the county of jurisdiction.
+NSHS holds court records for many counties, but not all.
+Please check the county government records inventory to see if we have those records for your county.
+If we do not, the records are still located at the county of jurisdiction.

 Please contact the Reference Department for assistance.